Skip to content

 • Built-in fittings in the kitchen and bathroom

-How do I work out rebuild costs for my house?
+How do I calculate the rebuild costs of my house?

-A home rebuild cost calculator is a helpful tool you can use to calculate the cost of rebuilding your home.
-However, depending on the type of house you’d need to rebuild, a rebuild cost calculator may not always be the most accurate.
-Here are some examples of when you’d need to do some extra work:
+However, depending on the type of house you might need to rebuild, a rebuild cost calculator may not always be the most accurate.

 If you recently bought your home

 The rebuild cost should be included on your mortgage valuation or deeds.
-Otherwise, it will depend on whether you live in a standard brick house, a home constructed with non-standard materials like wood or concrete, a historic or listed building, a flat or maisonette.
+Otherwise, it will depend on whether you live in a:

 If you live in a standard house made of brick or stone